masaki39/pplyz/README.md

 | `databricks/mixtral-8x7b-instruct` | Databricks MosaicML endpoint. |
 | `sagemaker/meta-textgeneration-llama-3-8b` | AWS SageMaker endpoint. |

-Use `uvx pplyz --list` to see the live list bundled with your version.
+See `pplyz/config.py` for the bundled list in this release.

 ## Examples